 ● It hasn't been published on paper within the previous two years.

-● If the work is accepted by Light, you will not publish it elsewhere (in print or online) before it appears in Light.
-After the work appears in Light, you won't publish it elsewhere for at least two months (though you're of course encouraged to share links to your work via email and social media).
+● If the work is accepted by Light, you will not publish it elsewhere before it appears in Light.
+After the work appears in Light, you are free to reprint it wherever you like, but please include a credit line saying it was first published in Light and, when possible, include a link to our home page.

 ● While you retain all rights to your poem/s, we have non-exclusive electronic permission to post accepted work in our online archives and share it through social media.